-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.6 The member company's production planning systems support reasonable working hours.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 1.6 The member company's production planning systems support reasonable working hours.
 Strong, integrated systems in place.
 Member company production planning systems can have a significant impact on the levels of excessive overtime at production locations.
 Documentation of robust planning systems.
 4 4 0

 Comment: For every supplier, BP arranges fixed lead times depending on the location of the supplier and if they do CMT or FOB production.
 For its biggest suppliers, BP's production planning is based on labour minute calculation.
-For the smaller suppliers, the production demand is based on an agreed weekly number of pieces which is monitored on a weekly basis.
+For the smaller suppliers, the production demand is based on an agreed (and monitored) weekly number of pieces.
 If a supplier does not meet the agreed output, the weekly agreed pieces can be reduced.

 Factories tell BP how many lines and minutes/pieces are available for BP orders.
 Generally, the fixed lead times include a time reserve of one week to be flexible in case of unexpected problems.
 BP also includes holiday plans for its production sites when sending the forecasting plan.
-BP additionally re-confirms with its suppliers the status of production every two weeks.
-This is to ensure the booked capacity is in fact used for the production of BP goods and delays are encountered at an early stage.
+BP additionally re-confirms the status of production every two weeks with its suppliers, to ensure the booked capacity is in fact used for the production of BP goods and delays are encountered at an early stage.